Low frequency resistance and critical current fluctuations in Al-based Josephson junctions

-However, results on the tunneling resistance noise~\cite{Eroms}, $S_{R_{n}}/R_{n}^{2}$, in Al/AlO$_{x}$/Al shadow junctions showed a linear temperature dependence.
-The noise magnitude can be compared through the Ambegaokar-Baratoff relation, $I_{c}R_{n}=\pi\Delta/2e \tanh{\left(\frac{\Delta}{2k_{B}T}\right)}$, which implies an equivalent critical-current noise at $4.2~$K that is three orders of magnitude lower than previous $S_{I_{c}}$ measurements.
+However, results on the tunneling resistance noise~\cite{Eroms} $S_{R_{n}}/R_{n}^{2}$ in Al/AlO$_{x}$/Al shadow junctions showed a linear temperature dependence and an equivalent critical-current noise magnitude at $4.2~$K that is three orders of magnitude lower than previous measurements.
+The comparison between resistance and critical current noise is made through the Ambegaokar-Baratoff relation, $I_{c}R_{n}=\pi\Delta/2 \tanh{\left(\frac{\Delta}{2k_{B}T}\right)}$, where $\Delta, I_{c}, R_{n}$ are the superconducting energy gap, critical current, and the normal state resistance respectively.
 This apparent discrepancy between $S_{I_{c}}$ and $S_{R_{n}}$ led to the proposal of a Kondo-traps noise mechanism~\cite{IoffeFaoro1, WilhelmKondo} that could account for the excess noise magnitude and $T^{2}$ dependence in the SC state.

-Furthermore, recent measurements of the kinetic inductance noise~\cite{SiddiqiResonatorCriticalCurrent} $S_{L}/L^{2}$ of Al shadow junctions at $T=25~$mK placed an even lower bound to the noise magnitude than previous measurements of $S_{I_{c}}$ and $S_{R_{n}}$.
+Furthermore, recent measurements of the kinetic inductance noise~\cite{SiddiqiResonatorCriticalCurrent} of Al shadow junctions at $T=25~$mK placed an even lower bound to the noise magnitude than previous measurements of $S_{I_{c}}$ and $S_{R_{n}}$.

 To clarify the apparent discrepancy, in this Letter we present extensive measurements of both $S_{I_{c}}$ and $S_{R_{n}}$ in Al/AlO$_{x}$/Al junctions, the material system most relevant in current superconducting qubits.
 Our measurements show an equivalence between $S_{I_{c}}/I_{c}^{2}$ and $S_{R_{n}}/R_{n}^{2}$ as expected from the Ambegaokar-Baratoff relation.
 We find a linear temperature dependence in all devices and a noise magnitude that is consistent with previous measurements in Al-shadow junctions~\cite{Eroms}.
 Our results place an upper limit on the proposed additional Kondo-traps noise contribution.
-Combining our results with those from other laboratories~\cite{StonyBrookIcNoise,Eroms} and junction architectures we suggest a scaling relation for noise in AlO$_{x}$ based junctions.
+Combining our results with those from other laboratories~\cite{StonyBrookIcNoise,Eroms, JunctionRapidThermalAnnealing} and junction architectures we suggest a scaling relation for noise in AlO$_{x}$ based junctions.
 We discuss the implications for superconducting qubits and the consistency with recent qubit measurements.